|Parents never want to hear that

 Sunbeams Play is a registered charity which provides a fun, safe and caring environment for children and young people with an Autistic Spectrum Disorder to thrive.
 We understand how difficult it can be for them to engage in mainstream activities due to a variety of social needs and anxieties.
 Here at Sunbeams they can relax and play in an environment that is suitable for them, alongside or with others who have the same/similar needs.
 From experience and meeting the children we've find they love attending because everyone is here for the same reason, they do not encounter ‘competition’ or the need to behave in a certain way and can simply be themselves!

 All of our staff are fully trained and have relevant experience of working with children and young people.
 Training about Autism and behaviour management are kept up to date at all times, as well as first aid and other relevant courses.

-We understand it's not always just about the children and sometimes parents and carers feel lost, frightened, confused, or alone so we've added a free weekly Parent Support group.
-The group provides the opportunity to meet other parents and carers, share ideas, tips and experiences, ask advice or simply relax in each others company knowing that everyone understands.
-For families of children and young people attending Sunbeams Play we offer private appointments at our Gorleston based support office to talk to our highly trained support coordinator who can advise on diagnosis, education, benefits, form filling and behaviour issues or just a listening ear.
+We understand it's not always just about the children and sometimes parents and carers feel lost, frightened, confused, or alone so we've added a free fortnightly Parent Support group.
+The group provides the opportunity to meet other parents and carers, share ideas, tips and experiences, ask advice or simply relax in each other’s company knowing that everyone understands.
+For families of children and young people attending Sunbeams we offer private appointments to talk to our highly trained support coordinator who can advise on diagnosis, education, benefits, form filling and behaviour issues or just a listening ear.
 If we can't help we will help you find someone who can.